Jacqueline McKenzie: Music

 McKenzie's hobbies include composing and recording music.
 Past collaborators include Vic Levak (Balligomingo) who co-wrote "Shy Baby" and Jim Hayden (Electrasy).
 When her 4400 co-star Joel Gretsch heard her song "Shy Baby", he took it to the producers of the show and as a result, it was used in the second-season finale "Mommy's Bosses" of The 4400.
 "Shy Baby" went on to be included in The 4400 soundtrack CD, released in April 2007.

 Art and painting

 An avid painter (since working with Aaron Blabey on the Paul Cox film The Human Touch), McKenzie's paintings have appeared in several publications, including Venice Magazine and OK!.

 In the Fox TV series Mental, her paintings became set dressing, adorning the walls of her character's office in the final episodes of the show.

 Personal life

 In 1996, a portrait of McKenzie by Australian narrative painter Garry Shead was a finalist in the Archibald Prize and the Doug Moran National Portrait Prize.

 She is a former partner of actor Simon McBurney.

-She has a daughter.
+And, she has a daughter Roxanne McKenzie, born 2009.